aafulei/cppp5e/05-statements/README.md

   sum += val, ++val;
 ```

-The rewrite diminishes the readability of the code, because each line should serve only one purpose.
+The rewrite diminishes the readability, because each line should serve only one purpose.

 ## Section 5.2 Statement Scope